Clarify the requirements. How the Product Backlog Refinement works?

 Product Backlog Refinement – what is it?

 General sprint rules are familiar to us.
 When a Product Owner’s Product Requirements List is collected, it is required to prioritize the requirements under which the backlog is created.
 Product Backlog Refinement – as the name implies – will be its purification.
 This is as much about as its detailing and specification.

 At the meeting the presence of the Product Owner, Scrum Master and Development Team is required.
 Their input is very important for the success of the meeting.
 It is they who set out their goals and have the widest knowledge of how the product would ultimately look.
 PBR’s job is to create the environment to have a discussion with the whole team involved in product development, so as to dispel any ambiguities and doubts about the order.

 The purpose of PBR is to specify and thereby extend the User Stories.
 Many new stories will be created.
 That’s good.
 The better defined stories we have, the brighter the vision of our product is.
 When it comes to organizing and updating the product backlog, some of the things we fall behind with will appear.
 That’s about it in the process.

 Backlog care should have a reserved time during the sprint.
 This is typically 5-10% of the total Sprint – depending on the complexity of the project and the team’s experience.
 It is best if PBR was a constant and regular element of the sprint, repeated at least once a week.

 Closer to the ideal

 Let us remember that the development and the final form of the product is the most important issue- both for the customer and for us.
 It is therefore worth to use ready-made specialist forms of work on the project.
-Product Backlog Refinement – so simple to implement – will help us achieve the perfection of the product we care about … Of course, within our capabilities.
+Product Backlog Refinement – so simple to implement – helps us to better define requirements and finally – create better products.